gshanemiller/reinvent/doc/aws_ena_packet_design.md

 ```

-We now run a loop `for(int i=0; i<burstCapacity; ++i)` which, for each packet, does six steps:
+We now run a loop `for(int i=0; i<burstCapacity; ++i)` which, for each packet, does five steps:

 1. Prepare the ethernet header
 2. Prepare the IPV4 header
 3. Prepare the UDP header
 4. Prepare the payload
-5. Prepare the IPV4 checksum; [but also see](https://github.com/rodgarrison/reinvent/issues/2).
-This work should be
-eliminated in the near feature
-6. Initialize four meta fields in the mbuf structure
+5. Initialize meta fields in the mbuf structure

 And once that's done the final step is transmission:

-7. Burst write the packets onto the wire
+6. Burst write the packets onto the wire

 Recall that the order of the packet headers and payload is: